 Elizabeth Stoner, M.D.
-Dr. Stoner is a founder of the LLC entity and served as our Chief Development Officer
+Dr. Stoner is a founder of the LLC entity and served as our Chief Development Officer from 2010 through 2014.
+Dr. Stoner has served in various roles at Merck, most recently as

 Senior Vice President of Global Clinical Development Operations.